It is estimated that up to 1 in 10 Australians will have a seizure at some stage in their life but not all of these are diagnosed as epilepsy.

 These are often called ‘mini strokes’ and as the name suggests, are only temporary.
 They occur because of a brief period of insufficient blood supply to part of the brain, and it usually resolves within 24 hours.

 The person can experience weakness and sensory changes, such as numbness and tingling, and often these symptoms are what may be confused with seizures.
 TIA’s usually last longer than seizures and loss of consciousness is rare.
-They can be a pre-warning for impending stroke so it is important to have this diagnosed properly.
+TIA’s can be a pre-warning for impending stroke so it is important to have this diagnosed properly.

 For more information: TIAs